People urged to destroy these children’s pajamas over burn hazard

-(WXIN) – Children’s pajamas sold at various boutiques nationwide are being recalled because they fail to meet federal flammability standards.
+Children’s pajamas sold at various boutiques nationwide are being recalled because they fail to meet federal flammability standards.
+KTLA’s sister station WXIN reports.

 The Consumer Product Safety Commission said the recall involves two styles of Paper Cape children’s pajamas sold nationwide from November 2018 through November 2022.